Document Guide — Certificate of Residence

 ICA · MOM Route B

-Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow (1) Certified Translation prepared → (2) Japanese notary office (sworn certification of translator) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested for sworn certification of translator Legal basis ICA official guidance (ask.gov.sg) refers to translations produced by a notary public in the issuing country Validity period Within 3-6 months of issuance
+Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow (1) Certified Translation prepared → (2) Japanese notary office (authentication of the translator's certification) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested for authentication of the translator's certification Legal basis ICA official guidance (ask.gov.sg) refers to translations produced by a notary public in the issuing country (Reference: ICA: Translation Requirements for Non-English Documents) Validity period A recently issued certificate may be requested, depending on the receiving authority and document purpose.

-Common use cases ICA filings of all types (Employment Pass, PR application, Dependent's Pass, LTVP) · ACRA director registration for company incorporation · Singapore bank account opening · HDB residential matters · IRAS tax filings
+Common use cases Common ICA filings (Employment Pass, PR application, Dependent's Pass, LTVP) · ACRA director registration for company incorporation · Singapore bank account opening · HDB residential matters · IRAS tax filings

 🇳🇿